Hawking radiation from black holes in 2+1 dimensions: Abstract

 \section{Abstract}

 The paper develops a model to understand the effective quantum geometry of a black hole horizon and the emission of Hawking spectrum in $2+1$ dimensions.
-We argue that one may view the black hole horizon as formed out of quantised lengths of elementary quanta of value $8\pi \ell_{P}\, n$, where $n\in \mathbb{N}$, and $\ell_{P}$ is the Planck length.
-To an observer near the black hole horizon, the entropy (or length of horizon cross- section) is related to the black hole energy.
+Using the algebra of Hamiltonian charges on the horizon, we establish that one should view the black hole horizon as formed out of quantised lengths of elementary quanta of value $8\pi \ell_{P}\, n$, where $n\in \mathbb{N}$, and $\ell_{P}$ is the Planck length.
+We determine the black hole entropy using this equidistant length spectrum in the microcanonical ensemble and show that its value is close to the Bekenstein-Hawking entropy.
+To evaluate the Hawking spectrum, we note that, to an observer near the black hole horizon, the entropy (or length of horizon cross- section) is related to the black hole energy.
 Hence, one may develop a formulation of length ensemble (similar to the area canonical ensemble of Krasnov) from which the black body spectrum may be obtained directly.
-To this local observer, the temperature of the Hawking spectrum is modified due to the Tolman factor.
+This local observer perceives a Hawking spectrum whose temperature is modified by the Tolman factor.

 The uniqueness theorems state that black holes in $4$- dimensions may be characterised by their mass ($\mathscr{M}$), charge ($\mathscr{Q}$) and angular momentum ($\mathscr{J}$) only \cite{Hawking:1971vc, Carter:1971zc,Mazur:2000pn, Heusler:1996jaf}.
 Due to this simplicity, black holes have a status similar to hydrogen atoms in the quantum theory of matter: they are considered as the first frontier to develop quantum geometry.
 This expectation arose due to several results during the last few decades.
 The foremost of them was the fundamental discovery due to Bardeen, Carter and Hawking that black hole horizons in equilibrium, have laws of mechanics which are suspiciously similar to the laws of thermodynamics \cite{Bardeen:1973gs}.
 More precisely, they proved that (a) the surface gravity ($\kappa$) is a constant on the horizon, (b) area of the horizon cross- section $\mathscr{A}$ always increases in a classical physical process, and (c) horizons evolve to nearby equilibrium states in such a way that the horizon parameters are related through the following variational equation: